The Banking Regulation Review: Denmark

 The experiences of the financial crisis have also led to an update of the rules on capital and liquidity requirements.

-The final versions of the Capital Requirements Regulation (CRR)4 and the Capital Requirements Directive IV (CRD IV),5 adopted in June 2013, entered into force on 1 January 2014.
+The final versions of the Capital Requirements Regulation (CRR)4 and the CRD IV,5 adopted in June 2013, entered into force on 1 January 2014.
 The CRD IV was implemented into Danish law with effect from 1 April 2014.
 The phasing-in of the capital requirements follow the path as set out in the CRR and CRD IV, the latter by implementation through the FBA.

 The Danish implementation of the CRD IV has resulted, inter alia, in the previous requirements on base capital applicable to banks being replaced by a separate own funds requirement, which is defined in accordance with the CRR.
 The requirement now is to calculate an individual solvency need, calculated as the adequate amount of separate own funds as a percentage of the total risk exposure, but never less than the own funds requirements and the initial capital requirement, as set out in the CRR.
 The FSA may determine that an individual bank should comply with a higher own funds requirement.
 Further, the new additional capital buffer requirements set out in the CRD IV have been implemented into Danish law.
 Both the capital conservation buffer and countercyclical buffer rate, used to determine the institution-specific countercyclical capital buffer, were gradually phased in, reaching full effect on 1 January 2019.